 Another fine program in 1948.
 Again thanks to Ken McIntyre for finding the ad.

-Frank Fouce takes over: The Mayan then went to Spanish language films (and occasional stage shows) with the acquisition of the building in 1948 by Frank Fouce.
+Frank Fouce takes over: The Mayan then went to Spanish language films (and occasional stage shows) with the acquisition of the building in late 1948 by Frank Fouce.
 He also also exhibited Spanish language product at the California, the Mason and the Million Dollar.
 In Spanish-language media the theatre was advertised as the Maya.

 Senoritas onstage at the Mayan in a Frank Fouce produced show in 1949.
 It's a Los Angeles Public Library photo.